 The business climate may be dire and will continue to be seemingly hopeless in the near future.
 With people advised to stay home and most brick and mortar businesses forced to close, the only wise and safe move for companies to do right now is exercise a lot of patience and wait for the situation to improve before emerging out of your safety zone and getting active in business again.
 But is this really the best way to go – to do nothing and wait it out?

-There are some things in your digital marketing checklist that you may want to act on precisely because we’re in a crisis situation.
+There are some things in your HVAC digital marketing checklist that you may want to act on precisely because we’re in a crisis situation.
 Act on them now and take advantage of the opportunities that may emerge.

 Do a redesign of your website

-If you have performed a website audit and discovered that an audit can only do so much and that there are just too many issues concerning your biz website, then it may be the best time to redesign a website.
+If you have performed a website audit and discovered that an audit can only do so much and that there are just too many issues concerning your business website, then it may be the best time to redesign a website.
 If you are thinking that a redesign would mean tweak the aesthetic elements of your website, including the fonts, the background colors, and the graphics, you are only scratching the surface.

 A redesign usually implies that the code and visual appearance of a website change significantly.
 For example, a new visual identity and branding are rolled out, pages are restructured UX-wise to incorporate new modules and functionality, the information architecture gets updated, a new CMS is introduced—and this all goes live around the same time.